Zapier is a third-party service that sends the information about actions made in Productive to other apps you are using.

 When an action is made in Productive, Zapier sends the information to the other app, i.e. Slack chat.

-This type of action made in Productive can be sent to other apps:
+Please follow the link below to see which types of actions made in Productive can be sent to other apps:

 What do you need to connect Zapier and Productive?

-- Find Zapier and click Accept the invite to start using the integration
+Find Zapier and click Search for Productive to start using the integration

 This will take you to the following screen, where you need to log into your Zapier account to proceed with creating integrations with other apps.

 Whatever option you choose, you'll have three minutes to generate the invoice in Productive.
-Be sure to click on Test & Review or Test & Continue frist, and then go to Productive and create an invoice.
+Be sure to click on Test integration, and then go to Productive and create an invoice.

 When you've generated an invoice, go back to Zapier.
 You should see the invoice already there.